-Proud Boy who led storming of US Capitol is jailed
+Proud Boy Dominic Pezzola who stormed US Capitol jailed for 10 years

 Of the five, Pezzola was the only one acquitted of seditious conspiracy, a charge applied to defendants for plotting to overthrow the government or use force "to prevent, hinder, or delay the execution of any law of the United States".

-Prosecutors, however, argued that Pezzola's violent actions at the riot warranted a stiff sentence.
+Prosecutors, however, argued that Pezzola's violence at the riot warranted a stiff sentence.

 "Pezzola's actions and testimony leave no doubt that he intended to influence or affect the conduct of government by intimidation or coercion," prosecutors wrote in a sentencing memo.
 "He committed crimes of terrorism on January 6."